JetBrains/lets-plot-docs/source/python/shared/features/formatting.rst

 Formatting

-Lets-Plot supports formatting of numeric and date-time values in tooltips, legends, on the axes and text geometry layer. :ref:`Learn more <formats>`.
+Lets-Plot supports formatting of numeric and date-time values in tooltips, legends, on the axes and text geometry layer. :doc:`Learn more </python/pages/formats>`.